MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Related work

 \subsection{Cross-view drone Geo-localization}

-Cross-View Geo-Localization involves matching a query image against a geo-referenced database from another view.
-Early methods relied on handcrafted descriptors like SIFT~\cite{lowe2004distinctive} or global scene descriptors like HoG~\cite{dalal2005histograms}, but showed limited robustness to the extreme cross-view domain gap.
-The paradigm shifted with deep metric learning, where Siamese or Triplet networks~\cite{lin2015learning, vo2016localizing} learn a shared, view-invariant embedding space.
-To explicitly address geometric inconsistencies, some works integrate geometric priors, notably using a polar transform to align satellite and ground-level perspectives~\cite{shi2019where, shi2022optimal} before feature comparison.
-While ground-to-satellite matching~\cite{wang2023dehi,li2023patch} sets the foundation, the unique oblique perspective of drone introduces a more severe and spatially non-uniform multi-view set of geometric challenges.

 Drone-to-Satellite Geo-Localization.
 This task is particularly challenging due to the multi-view oblique and low-altitude perspective of drone, which creates significant domain gaps between platforms.
-Following the establishment of key benchmarks~\cite{zheng2020university, zhu2023sues}, research has progressed from improving feature robustness with attention mechanisms~\cite{toker2021coming} to the now-dominant Vision Transformer (ViT) architectures.
+Following the establishment of key benchmarks~\cite{zheng2020university, zhu2023sues}, research has progressed from improving feature robustness with attention mechanisms~\cite{lai2020understanding,liu2020focus} to the now-dominant Vision Transformer (ViT) architectures.
 ViTs like TransGeo~\cite{zhu2021transgeo} and FSRA~\cite{cai2022feature} leverage self-attention to learn powerful global representations, setting high performance standards.
 More recently, the field has explored more efficient and powerful backbone architectures.
-For instance, several works have successfully employed ConvNeXt~\cite{liu2022convnet} to extract highly discriminative global features, achieving a strong balance of performance and efficiency~\cite{guan2024multi}.
-This trend highlights a focus on backbone potency for feature extraction.
-However, most of contemporary methods~\cite{chen2025multi,xia2024enhancing,deuser2023sample4geo} achieve higher accuracy by incorporating sophisticated auxiliary branches or modules, this paradigm is ill-suited for resource-constrained platforms.
-We follow a precision-focused efficient design paradigm to empower a simple backbone.
-By strengthening its feature extraction capabilities without adding any inference-time modules, our model achieves competitive precision while drastically reducing the computational burden, making it ideal for deployment on platforms like drone.
+For instance, several works have successfully employed ConvNeXt~\cite{liu2022convnet} to extract highly discriminative global features, achieving improved performance and efficiency~\cite{guan2024multi}.
+However, most of contemporary methods~\cite{chen2025multi,xia2024enhancing,11297780} achieve higher accuracy by incorporating sophisticated auxiliary branches or modules, this paradigm is ill-suited for resource-constrained platforms.